unrealJuanpa/llm_db_memory/README.md

 *   **Modify Prompts**: Change the system prompts in `composite_agent.py` to alter the behavior of the tagger and interpreter.
 *   **Extend the Database Schema**: Add more metadata to the `content` table, such as timestamps or relationship types.
 *   **Improve Retrieval Logic**: Modify the `get_related_content_by_tags` method to experiment with different information retrieval algorithms.

+## TODO
+* **Forget**: A point system is currently in place, where each "memory" increases by one point each time it is returned.
+The plan is to have a defined limit so that when a "memory" exceeds a maximum time limit and a minimum number of points, it is forgotten.
+* **Notion of time**: Add a notion of time to the agents.